 There are several types of athletic foot tapes that can be used to treat foot pain for plantar fasciitis.
 One of the most popular is zinc oxide tape.

 This is an athletic tape for foot pain relief made of rigid cotton strips.
 This means it offers more stability to your feet and limits their movement.
 However, it does allow you to stretch it a bit so that you can snugly wrap it around your foot.
 The tape is very durable, water-resistant, and hypoallergenic.

 - Wrap the tape around the ball of your foot and then cut it.

-- Then cut several lengths of tape and apply them across your sole until every piece of skin, except your toes, are uncovered.
+- Then cut several lengths of tape and apply them across your sole until every piece of skin, except your toes, is uncovered.

 - Make sure the tape lies flat and smooth.

 - Remove the tape every night before sleeping.